In May of 2021, Princess Charlène of Monaco embarked on a trip to her native South Africa, to carry out work on conservation with her Foundation.

 On her return, the Princess was seen hugging Albert and their twins as they walked through the Prince’s Palace.

 However, her return to Monaco was short-lived.
-Within a matter of days she left the country and was taken to a clinic in an unspecified location where she remains.
+Within a matter of days, she left the country and was taken to a clinic in an unspecified location.